valboz/VBMicrolensing/docs/c++/BinarySources.md

 t = 7551.6; // Time at which we want to calculate the magnification

-Mag = VBML.BinSourceLightCurve(pr, t); // Calculates the Binary Source magnification at time t with parameters in pr printf("Binary Source Light Curve at time t: %lf", Mag); // Output should be 29.97...
+Mag = VBM.BinSourceLightCurve(pr, t); // Calculates the Binary Source magnification at time t with parameters in pr printf("Binary Source Light Curve at time t: %lf", Mag); // Output should be 29.97...
 ```